sflavelle/writing/Shorts and One-Shots/Better The Jevil You Know.md

 You shake your head, and slowly clamber to your feet.
 "World's a world, dude.
 No, I'm... separate, from all this.
 Living an entirely different life.
 None of this... magic, monsters.
 Not a thing.
 I'm from a different universe completely."

 There was silence as you finally stood, and you looked at the jester hat on the ground.
-You reached out with a purple-grey, clawed hand to pick it up, looking it over.
+You reached out with a blue-grey, clawed hand to pick it up, looking it over.
 "Guess that means either my world's fucked, or... or he is, heh.
 Depending on where the magic went."

 Kris frowned.
 "A conundrum."